This page provides written and visual information for growing tiny melons (Cucumis melo). The variety we will be using is the Savor F1.

 RIPENESS: Each melon variety is a little different and must be learned!
 Most melon varieties are ready when the gray-green color begins to change to buff-yellow and when a light tug separates the fruit from the vine.

-Some melon types, like honeydew, charentais, canary, Spanish, and crenshaw are overripe by the time the stem can be tugged from the fruit.
+Some growing tiny melons, like honeydew, charentais, canary, Spanish, and crenshaw are overripe by the time the stem can be tugged from the fruit.
 These must be cut from the vine.

 STORAGE: Store ripe netted melons at near freezing; store other melons at 45-50°F (7-10°C) and 80% humidity 2-4 weeks.